Oppo-Vivo may soon be ‘Made in Gujarat’, Co mulls unit in Dholera 23th Jan 2019 | Source by https://www.dnaindia.com/

 The sources from Dholera SIR Development authority also added that these companies had discussions with other state authorities as well for their set-up but Gujarat and especially Dholera, are ahead in the race.

-The CEO of Special Project of Dholera and Mandal Bechraji SIR, Jay Prakash Shivahare, said, "Initially, we had dialogues with many corporate captains for investments in Dholera SIR but they had several reservations, owing to some issues with the government.
-Recently, China-based Tsingshan Holding Group is investing Rs 21,000 crore in Dholera SIR with their Indian JV partner Chromeni Steel.
+The CEO of Special Project of Dholera and Mandal Bechraji SIR, Jay Prakash Shivahare, said, "Initially, we had dialogues with many corporate captains for investments at Dholera SIR in DMIC corridor but they had several reservations, owing to some issues with the government.
+Recently, China-based Tsingshan Holding Group is investing Rs 21,000 crore at Dholera SIR in DMIC corridor with their Indian JV partner Chromeni Steel.
 This would propel other industries to come up at Dholera, we expect."